Curse of the Pink Panther: Production

 A new arrangement for "The Pink Panther Theme" (similar to the theme from Revenge of the Pink Panther) with heavy synthesizers is present, to align the theme with '80s music trends.
 The cartoon opening and closing credits for the film were animated by Marvel Productions.
 The original tagline on posters was 'He's been bombed, blasted and plugged in the parachute...
 Is this any way to welcome the World's Greatest Detective?'.

 Soundtrack

-Curse of the Pink Panther saw a delayed soundtrack album release of 27 years.
-The limited edition soundtrack album was released by Quartet Records in 2010, which included 23 tracks and five additional bonus tracks.
+The film's score was composed by Henry Mancini.
+No soundtrack album was officially released at the time of the film's premiere in 1983.

+In 2010, Quartet Records released the world premiere soundtrack edition on a limited-edition CD containing 23 tracks and five additional bonus tracks.
+This release was fully restored, reconstructed, and mastered by producer Chris Malone from the original MGM vault elements and Mancini's handwritten cue sheets.
+The same restored material was later reissued by Quartet Records in 2021 as part of The Pink Panther: The Final Chapters Collection.